chpladmin/chpl-data-model/README.md

   * `IF EXISTS`, `IF NOT EXISTS` clauses should be used to determine if the statement will be executed

 To update data in tables
-* Create new file or append canges to existing `changes/ocd-XXXX.sql` which corresponds to the ticket the change is associated to
+* Create a new file or append changes to an existing `changes/ocd-XXXX.sql` file which corresponds to the ticket the change is associated to
 * Add necessary `INSERT`, `UPDATE` statements, ensuring the script can be run multiple times based on requirements
   * Using `WHERE NOT EXISTS` can often be used to help with determining if the statement should be executed

 Sometimes database changes may require scripting not defined here to perform the required changes.
 Those situations should be handled on a case by case basis.

-## Updating you local data to match another environment
+## Updating your local data to match another environment
 To update your local database to match a particular environment, pull the code associated with that environment.
 `git pull upstream/qa` for example.